AgentMC/Sao20/Translate/En/Part1.md

 They invaded near the top floor of the Obsidia Castle, which is severely guarded and is located at a height of as much as five hundred mels, although it does not exceed the Cathedral; moreover, after kidnapping Lisetta, it was the fiftieth floor that could not be unlocked — where they opened a window by the throne and hid in there.
 After being uncovered by Kirito's actions, even after Ronye slashed his left arm off and he had to jump out of the window, a corpse could not be found.

-Ronye certainly saw the gem hanging on the chest of the kidnappers glowing red when the window on the fiftieth floor opened.
+Ronye certainly saw the gem hanging on the kidnapper's chest glowing red when the window on the fiftieth floor opened.
 The general commander Isukan who heard it said that a similar stone had been fitted to the crown of Dark Territory Emperor Vector who died in the Foreign World War.

 Isukan also speculated that the kidnapper belonged to assassin guild, but the guild seemed to have already been dismissed.
 Moreover, the artificial organism "minion" which the kidnapper used to confuse the guards of the castle is said to be produced only by the Dark Arts guild which is also remarkably weakened.